mheckner/exit-hack/03_Texterkennung/cheat_sheet_command_line.md

 For this to work, the Python file must be in the same folder.
 The following sections explain how to navigate between folders.

 ### Showing the path to the current folder
-Type `pwd` to show the path to the current folder (the user is in the folder /home/runner/exit-coding-game):
+Type `pwd` to show the path to the current folder:
 ```console
 ~/exit-coding-game$ pwd
 /home/runner/exit-coding-game